ml4ai/ASKEM-model-COmplexVID-19/README.md

 * `<ctm>`: additional comments, generally noting the English translation of Portuguese words used as the basis of code identifiers.
-* `<ctm-code>`: commented out version of the original code that has now been replaced (generally due to changing a string).
+* `<ctm-code>`: commented out version of the original code that has now been replaced (generally due to translating a Portuguese word/phrase in a string to English).

 ## Introduction